 People part for many different reasons.
 Whatever your reason, you can make things go more smoothly with the best divorce attorney you can find.
 Here, at ASG, we have experience and expertise in equal measure and we go to work for you right away.

-Hiring a Divorce Lawyer for an Uncontested Divorce?
+Do You Need a FWB Divorce Lawyer for an Uncontested Divorce?

 Many times couples believe getting a divorce will be a long and painful procedure.
 If both sides agree on property division, alimony, child support, and child custody, however, it is possible to file for an uncontested divorce.